Tags Archives: Multidisciplinary care

 endometriosis does not always have symptoms.
 It can show itself by complications such as infertility.

 It is also important to keep in mind that the severity of symptoms is not a solid indicator of the progress of the disease.
 There are women with advanced stages of endometriosis who experience no symptoms at all and others with mild cases who endure many.
-Common endometriosis symptoms include:
+Common endometriosis pain symptoms include:

 • Painful periods, or dysmenorrhea